ShemmyYo/slot-mashine-python/README.md

 It is a Python terminal game, deployed on Heroku using Code Institute's mock terminal to run.
 This project has been designed for educational purposes

-Users are welcomed by the main menu where they enter name and city before being brought to the main menu where they can choose option 1 to start the game or option 2 to view the rules (Q to Quit).
+Users are welcomed by the main menu where they enter name and city before being brought to the main menu where they can choose option 1 to start the game or option 2 to view instructions (Q to Quit).

-After choosing to start the game they are given the option to start with a default balance of €100 or change the difficulty and set their own amount to be used as a start balance.
+After choosing to start the game they are type in their name and city .
+Users are given the option to start with a default balance of €100 or change it to pre-defined amount or set it manually hence change difficulty level.

 Next, users are asked to choose the number of lines they wish to bet on (1-3).
 The more lines the bigger chance of winning, however, the user bet is then multiplied by the number of lines the user wishes to bet on and deducted from the total balance.
-Once, users choose the number of lines to be on, this information is confirmed and printed back to the screen.
+Once, users choose the number of lines to bet on, this information is confirmed and printed back to the screen.

 Users then are asked to type in how much would they like to bet per line - this information is also confirmed and printed back to users unless the balance is insufficient to cover the bet. in this instance, users are asked to repeat and choose the number of lines to bet on and confirm bet per line.